DevWeb Proxy Recorder

-To install the default certificate on Windows using the Import Wizard:
+To install the CA certificate on Windows using the Import Wizard:

-In File Explorer, browse to the <DevWeb root folder>\cert\default_devweb_cert\default_devweb_cert.pfx file and open the right-click menu.
+In File Explorer, browse to the certificate file and double-click it:

-- Select Install PFX.
-The Certificate Import Wizard opens.
+- The Certificate Import Wizard opens.
 Follow the on-screen instructions.

-- On the Private key protection page, leave empty the Password field for the private key.
+- If installing a PFX file, on the Private key protection page, leave empty the Password field for the private key.

 On the Certificate Store page:

 - Complete the wizard to import the certificate.

 Version 2021 R1: From a terminal window (open with administrator privileges), change to the <DevWeb root>/cert directory and run the following:

 sudo security add-trusted-cert –d –r trustRoot –k /Library/Keychains/System.keychain cert/devweb_cert.cer